-Joining your local Strength for Life class is great not just for your muscles, but also for your social life.
+Joining your Living Longer Living Stronger™ class is great not just for your muscles, but also for your social life.
 One of the benefits of our program is that we provide an opportunity to have a chat over tea or coffee after class.
 Many people tell us that they enjoy this part as much as the exercise!

 That’s why it’s good to maintain an exercise program at home.
 You might worry that without a trained instructor or the correct equipment, you won’t feel comfortable repeating what you regularly do in your class.
 The good news is that there are exercises that you can easily do at home.
 Best of all, they don’t need a trained instructor to supervise and they require little or no equipment!